Q&A on Adoptions

 Any changes in orders after the book has been shipped may result in the department being charged freight costs incurred as well as the costs of used books bought directly from students based on the book order.
 If a last minute book needs to be expedited, the expedited charge may also be charged to the department.

-If the text has changed edition, or format, we will notify you immediately.
+Professors are asked to be aware of new/old editions as it is difficult for the Campus Store to catch all of them on the front end of adoptions.
+Once we do hear that a text has changed edition, or format, we will notify you immediately.
 If there is no stock at the publisher and there is a likelihood of stock not arriving in time for classes, the Campus Store will contact you for further action.

 Desk copies can be obtained directly from the publishers.
 Faculty are responsible for obtaining their own desk copies.
 We are willing to assist you, though, if you cannot find a copy or the publisher's representative.